LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/graffiti/graffiti.md

 			console.log(slackForm);
 		}

-		// helper function to return a javascript object containing all the form's fields function getFormData() {
+		// a helper function to return a javascript object containing all the form's fields function getFormData() {
 			var object = {};
 			var fields = $("#slackForm").serializeArray();